 High tannin grain sorghum as a possible natural anthelmintic for sheep and goats

-Changes in the plan of work include: Due to the popularity of the project with producers (sheep, goat and grain sorghum producers) and research scientists conducting similar research (including USDA-ARS scientist Joan Burke involved in a Southern SARE parasite control project), a preliminary animal-based study was conducted.
-Workshops for parasite control were conducted under other NE SARE funded grants and thus efforts were not duplicated.
-However, as the other grants are now expired, workshops will be offered in the next years of this grant, especially on IPM/FAMACHA©.
-Sheep were being used for a final, different sustainable agriculture study and thus only goats have been used so far.
+Changes include: Due to the popularity of the project with producers (sheep, goat and grain sorghum producers) and research scientists conducting similar research (including USDA-ARS scientist Joan Burke involved in a Southern SARE parasite control project), a preliminary animal-based study was conducted.

 Impacts and Contributions/Outcomes

 Eight varieties of grain sorghum were analyzed for tannin content by Lloyd Rooney at Texas A&M University, a known leader in the area of milo tannin research.
-Three varieties were chosen for planting for the animal studies summer of Year 1 and were obtained in the Fall for research studies in the following Spring/Summer.
-The National Grain Sorghum Growers cooperative Grain Sorghum Partners, Inc. grew and donated the high tannin grain sorghum for the trials.
+Three varieties were chosen for planting for the animal studies summer 2006.
+The National Grain Sorghum Growers cooperative Grain Sorghum Partners, Inc. will be growing the sorghum for the trials.

-We learned in this preliminary study that FAMACHA© and PCV were not 100% related in these goats (PCV was very good for some animals with a 4 or 5 FAMACHA© every week), and thus we used PCV to determine deworming schedule for the entire study instead of FAMACHA©.
-Because there are no cases of nice pink eyelids having low PCV and the opposite is also rare, FAMACHA© is still an excellent tool for producers and will still be stressed as one of the best methods for “fighting” parasite resistance to dewormers.
-Indeed, we did note an overall negative relationship between FAMACHA© score and PCV, as expected.
-It is well documented that the FAMACHA© system definitely reduces the amount of chemical dewormers used, which is better for the environment and is more economical for producers as well.
-Therefore, in the “Integrated Parasite Management” (IPM) workshops, use of FAMACHA© and other visual signs of parasitism as a tool is taught for incorporation into a holistic management regime for parasite control that might also include pasture care, rotation, multi-species grazing and other natural control methods.
-With this in mind, the investigators have engaged 50 producers, resulting in at least 5 producers reducing chemical anthelmintic use through use of FAMACHA© and more holistic parasite control methods.
+We learned in this preliminary study that FAMACHA and PCV were not closely related in these goats (sometimes very pale eyelids with a 4 or 5 FAMACHA score had very good PCV), and thus we used PCV to determine deworming schedule for the entire study instead of FAMACHA.
+Because there are no cases of pink eyelids having high PCV and the opposite is also rare, FAMACHA is still an excellent tool for producers and will still be stressed as one of the best methods for “fighting” parasite resistance to dewormers.
+It definitely reduces the amount of chemical dewormers used, which is better for the environment and is more economical for producers as well.

 Princess Anne, MD 21853